-- Penalties for Driving Uninsured and Being Involving in An Accident
+Penalties for Driving Uninsured in New York

 Once you have your New York auto insurance policy, your insurer is required to file your coverage electronically with the NY Department of Motor Vehicles and you will be issued an insurance identification card to carry with you while driving.

 For as long as your car is registered in New York State, you must maintain your liability coverage.
 If you are pulled over by a police officer, you may be asked to present proof of insurance in the form of an ID card, in addition to your driver license and registration.
 If you fail to produce an insurance ID card or proof of insurance in an electronic format, even if you do possess auto insurance, it will be presumed that you have been operating a car without proper insurance.
 In the case that you actually have auto insurance but just forgot your ID card, you could face the same repercussions as an uninsured driver, which is why it’s so important that you carry your ID card.